The Museum will be closed for one year of renovations starting January 1, 2025.

-You only need to take a few steps before you realise that History has left its mark on Sens and Villeneuve-sur-Yonne.
+You only need to take a few steps before you realise that history has left its mark on Sens and Villeneuve-sur-Yonne.
 Visiting the Museums of Sens is also a journey into the past and across the ages.

 From Agedincum to the modern city